mohitrajain/wire-docs/src/how-to/administrate/restund.md

 kubectl delete pod -l app=brig
 ```

-2. Wait for traffic to drain.
+1. Wait for traffic to drain.
 This can take up to 12 hours after the configuration change.
 Wait until current allocations (people connected to the restund server) return 0.
-See {ref}`allocations`.
+See [Wire-Server Configuration](#allocations).
-3. It's now safe to `systemctl stop restund`, and take any necessary actions.
+2. It’s now safe to `systemctl stop restund`, and take any necessary actions.
-4. `systemctl start restund` and then add the restund server back to configuration of advertised nodes (see step 1, put the server back).
+3. `systemctl start restund` and then add the restund server back to configuration of advertised nodes (see step 1, put the server back).

 ## How to renew a certificate for restund